opnsense/docs/source/development/examples/helloworld.rst

 While the XML based user interfaces are supporting it automatically, there may still the need to call it manually (buttons, tabs etc.).

-If you have a static string, you should add it like this into a classic php page:
+If you have a static string, you should add it like this into a classic PHP page:

 .. code-block:: php